 - Stheno was a random encounter in (of all things) Final Fantasy Mystic Quest, the super-short kiddie-lite version of Final Fantasy.

-- Stheno is also a Boss (a leader of naga-like snake people) in City of Villains
+- Stheno is also a boss encounter (a leader of naga-like snake people) in City of Villains.

 - Ditto several Castlevania games, which almost makes up for having "Medusa heads" as mooks in almost every installment.